dell/csm-docs/content/docs/concepts/replication/architecture/powerscale.md

 ### Performing Failover/Failback/Reprotect on PowerScale

-Failover, Failback, and Reprotect one-step operations are not natively supported on PowerScale, and are performed as a series of steps in Container Storage Module replication.
+Failover, Failback, and Reprotect one-step operations are not natively supported on PowerScale, and are performed as a series of steps in Container Storage Modules replication.
 When any of these operations are triggered, through the use of `repctl` or by editing the RG, the steps below are performed on the PowerScale storage arrays.

 #### Failover - Halt Replication and Allow Writes on Target